 Historically, we securitized mortgages in the form of collateralized mortgage obligations (CMO) and real estate mortgage investment conduits (REMICs), (collectively, securitizations), which were either consolidated or unconsolidated depending on the design of the securitization structure.
 These securitizations were evaluated for consolidation in accordance with the variable interest model of FASB ASC 810-10-25.
 A variable interest entity (VIE) is consolidated in the financial statements if the Company has the power to direct activities that most significantly impact the economic performance of the VIE and has the obligation to absorb losses or the right to receive benefits from the VIE that could potentially be significant to the VIE.
 We consolidated certain VIEs where we were both the primary beneficiary of the residual interests in the securitization trusts as well as the master servicer.
 Being the master servicer provides control over the collateral through the ability to direct the servicers to take specific loss mitigation efforts.
 As noted below, in the first quarter of 2022, we sold the legacy securitization portfolio.
-Prior to the sale of the legacy securitization portfolio, the assets and liabilities that were included in the consolidated VIEs included the mortgage loans and real estate owned collateralizing the debt securities which were included in securitized mortgage trust assets on our consolidated balance sheets and the debt securities payable to investors which were included in securitized mortgage trust assets on our consolidated balance sheets.
+Prior to the sale of the legacy securitization portfolio, the assets and liabilities that were included in the consolidated VIEs included the mortgage loans and real estate owned collateralizing the debt securities which were included in securitized mortgage trust liabilities on our accompanying consolidated balance sheets.